gabrijelokorn/daydiary/docs/project-proposition/README.md

 ## 1. Project Summary
 Daydiary is a program for storing user's diary - what has happened over the course of the day or other period of time.\
 Program comes with a graphical interface - calendar view of the stored diaries.
 Every diary, which is bound to specific unique date has an option of inserting an image, leaving a note and pinning the content.
 Latter is used for faster access of specific content when searching and is in other applications often denoted as _favorites_.\
 The data the program stores is only on user's personal computer and is not accessible to anyone else.
+It comes with possibility of creating backup (in case of having multiple disks).
 Password protection is optional, but recommended.\
 Optionaly, the author of the diary will have an opportunity to export the diary as _pdf document_.\
 Advanced user intput analysis such as number of words, diversity of words and others will be availible to end users and will be shown on charts.
 ## 2. Project Idea